Introduction to metabolism. Investigation of aerobic and anaerobic oxidation of glucose.

 In opposition to the cellular responses to glucagon (and epinephrine on hepatocytes), insulin stimulates extrahepatic uptake of glucose from the blood and inhibits glycogenolysis in extrahepatic cells and conversely stimulates glycogen synthesis.
 As the glucose enters hepatocytes it binds to and inhibits glycogen phosphorylase activity.
 The binding of free glucose stimulates the de-phosphorylation of phosphorylase thereby, inactivating it.
 Why is it that the glucose that enters hepatocytes is not immediately phosphorylated and oxidized?
 Liver cells contain an isoform of hexokinase called glucokinase.
 Glucokinase has a much lower affinity for glucose than does hexokinase.
 Therefore, it is not fully active at the physiological ranges of blood glucose.
 Additionally, glucokinase is not inhibited by its product G6P, whereas, hexokinase is inhibited by G6P.

-One major response of non-hepatic
+One major response of non-hepatic tissues

-transporter complexes.
+complexes.
 Glucose transporters comprise a family of five members, GLUT-1 to GLUT-5.
 GLUT-1 is

 ubiquitously distributed in various tissues.
 GLUT-2 is found primarily in